UO-CS210/flood-fill/docs/HOWTO.md

 Create `config.py` in the same directory as `flood.py`  and set a variable `CAVE_PATH` to `data/cave.txt`.  import `config` into `flood.py`.
-Then our main function becomes
+Then our main function becomes:

 ```python
 def main():